Code-Institute-Submissions/personal-website/README.md

     - [Free Code Camp](https://www.freecodecamp.org/news/15-web-developer-portfolios-to-inspire-you-137fb1743cae/)
     - [Mockplus](https://www.mockplus.com/blog/post/web-developer-portfolio)
 - I have used Andre Firchow's CSS percentage circles [here](http://circle.firchow.net/).
 I downloaded the files and used the stylesheet provided, i also put my own CSS within the file so i could add more colours as i needed more than was actually provided.
+- Colour palette chosen with the help of [Canva](https://www.canva.com/colors/color-palette-generator/)

 [Back to Top:arrow_heading_up:](#tom-jones-personal-portfolio---first-milestone-project)